I left a piece of me in Sheffield

 The feeling that describes it closest is love.
 Not the love you might feel for a sandwich or an outfit, but love for a person.
 A city can’t love you back but that doesn’t mean it can’t hurt you.
 Memory is as oppressive as endless rows of concrete flats.
 This trip was either very brave or very stupid.
 I had a line in my head from ‘Explaining my Depression to my Mother’: my happiness is as hollow as a pinpricked egg.
 My happiness, it seems, is dependent on geography.
 The dream is youth and the content of the dream is love.

 I wandered for hours, getting drunk on the sun and tins of premixed supermarket gin and tonic.
 The whole city getting stiff in the building heat.
 In the morning I go to Steam Yard.
 Patti Smith.
 Steve McQueen.
 Our first date.
 A coffee and donut has gone up by 50p.
 I light a candle in the cathedral.
 I light it for these memories, of the things and people I lost somewhere between Crookes and Broomhall.
 The crypt – where I lay down hesitant scribblings then lay my lips on yours – is filled with light and music.
 The fire of the foundry.
 The fire of God.
 The fire of us.

-I meet a friend for a drink and she tells me how Hallam Tower is being turned into flats.
+I meet a friend for a drink and she tells me how Hallam Towers is being turned into luxury flats.
 I remember when we went there and were disappointed that they’d recently boarded it up.
 From the roof you get a beautiful view of the city, you said.
 The city is your jewellery box.
 Then a student died there, and it was demolished.